Blue Moon Odom: World Series starts

 Odom and Billingham were again embroiled in a pitchers' duel in game seven of the World Series, this time with Odom leading 1-0 before both pitchers gave way to their bullpens.
 The A's won the game 3–2, giving the franchise their first world championship since moving to Oakland.
 For the post-season, Odom was 2–1 with a 0.71 ERA and eighteen strikeouts in 25.1 innings pitched.

 Though Odom fell to 5–12 with a 4.49 ERA in 1973, his A's returned to the post-season.
 Odom was used in relief by Dick Williams during the 1973 post-season.
 He made just one appearance in the 1973 American League Championship Series, pitching five innings and giving up just one earned run in their 6–0 loss to the Orioles in game two.

 Odom made two appearances in the World Series against the New York Mets.
 In game two, he pitched two scoreless innings.
 Odom entered game four of the series with only one out, two men on and three runs already on the board in the first inning.
 Odom got Don Hahn to ground into a double play to end the inning.
 He left the game in the fourth without giving up a run, however, Darold Knowles allowed both base runners he inherited from Odom to score.

 Odom was used in relief in the 1974 season, earning his only career save on August 30 against the Detroit Tigers.
 The A's once again faced the Baltimore Orioles in the ALCS, beating them in four games.
 Odom's only appearance came in their game one loss.

-Just prior to the start of the World Series against the Los Angeles Dodgers, Odom and fellow A's reliever, Rollie Fingers got into a fight in the A's locker room after Odom made a comment about Fingers' wife.
+Just before the start of the World Series against the Los Angeles Dodgers, Odom and fellow A's reliever, Rollie Fingers got into a fight in the A's locker room after Odom commented on Fingers' wife.
 The incident lasted less than a minute, however, Fingers required six stitches on his head, and Odom sprained his ankle and had a noticeable limp.

 Regardless of his injury, Odom pitched a scoreless ninth inning in game two, and earned the win in game five.
 Odom faced just one batter, Davey Lopes, in the fifth and final game of the World Series.
 Lopes grounded out to end the seventh inning with the score tied, 2-2.
 Joe Rudi led off the following inning with a home run to put Oakland up 3–2, and give Odom the win.